Coastline-XploitClub/CCDC-26/Checklists/Linux checklist.md

 - Navigate to the IP of your box with the ports in a browser to investigate the web apps

 👁️‍🗨️ Document:
-  - Service name and port
+  - Service name and port (reference `systemctl` or `ps aux`)
-  - Administrative default creds
+  - Administrative default creds (combination of Googling and default competition creds) ✏️ Change:
-✏️ Change:
   - Adminsitrative default creds
 👁️‍🗨️ Document: